flowershow/flowershow-app/blog/markdown-fidelity.md

 - Publish
 - Keep the exact meaning & formatting you wrote

-Whether you keep notes in a folder, sync via Git, or write in your favorite editor — your content is yours, and it should travel with you.

 Markdown is the open web’s content layer — and Flowershow treats it that way.

 ---